N-Body Oscillator Interactions of Higher-Order Coupling Functions: Complex Ginzburg-Landau Model

 At $\ve=0.005$, the full model tends towards an asymptotically stable splay state when initialized near synchrony with phases $(\phi_2,\phi_3)=(0.05,0.25)$ (A,B, where $\phi_i \in [0,2\pi)$).
 With the same initial values, all $O(\ve)$ (blue), $O(\ve^2)$ (orange), and $O(\ve^3)$ (black) phase models coincide with each other and with the full model as expected (E,F).
 For greater values of $\ve$, the full model splay state loses stability and the phase differences converge towards a limit cycle attractor (C,D).
 Only the $O(\ve^3)$ (black) phase model exhibits a similar limit cycle oscillation, while the $O(\ve)$ (blue) phase model dynamics does not change, and the $O(\ve^2)$ (orange) phase model simply converges to synchrony due to changes in the underlying basin of attraction (G,H).

 Note that even though both $O(\ve^2)$ and $O(\ve^3)$ terms contain 3-body interactions, only the $O(\ve^3)$ phase model reproduces limit cycle behavior.
-Thus, this example demonstrates that $N$-body interactions \textit{per se} are not always sufficient to capture the dynamics of the original model and that additional correction terms may be necessary.
+This example demonstrates that $N$-body interactions alone are not always sufficient to capture the dynamics of the original model.
+Additional correction terms may be necessary.

-The stability of the splay state is straightforward to calculate using the reduced model because we only the eigenvalues of the Jacobian matrix evaluated at the splay state $(\phi_2,\phi_3) = (2\pi/3,4\pi/3)$ need to be known.
+The stability of the splay state is straightforward to calculate using the reduced model because only the eigenvalues of the Jacobian matrix evaluated at the splay state $(\phi_2,\phi_3) = (2\pi/3,4\pi/3)$ need to be known.
 By using the Fourier expansion of the $\mathcal{H}$ functions, only derivatives of sinusoids are required to compute the Jacobian, and this derivative can be taken rapidly without the need for estimates such as finite differences.
-The result of this analysis is shown in \ref{fig:cgl_eigs}.
+The result of this analysis is shown in \yp{Figure} \ref{fig:cgl_eigs}.
 The left and right panels show the real and imaginary parts of the eigenvalues, respectively.
 While $O(\ve^2)$ (orange) does eventually lose stability, it occurs at a 4-fold greater coupling strength than the full or $O(\ve^3)$ models.